These tasty Lamb Tikka pieces are delicious dipped in chutney as an appetizer, or in a wrap with salad for an easy snack.

 - Thread the lamb pieces onto metal skewers or place on a baking sheet, discarding the remaining marinade.

 - Place the skewers on a medium heat grill/broil till browned (around 6-8 minutes on each side).
-Baste with the melted butter for a shiny glaze.
+Baste with 2 tablespoons melted butter for a shiny glaze.

 - Allow the meat to rest for 5 minutes before serving.
-Garnish with a sprinkling of chaat masala and serve with a Raita and Chutney (see notes).
+Garnish with a pinch chaat masala and serve with raita and chutney (see notes).